 Compared to deductibles, taking a co-payment is more risky, because there’s no ceiling on your out of pocket expenses.
 A $20,000 bill with a 20% copay is a much larger out of pocket expense than with a $500 deductible.

 5. Inpatient Only Plans

 One of the easiest ways to save money on your health insurance is to have an inpatient-only plan.
 By removing outpatient coverage, you’ll instantly save money.
 Without a doubt, the outpatient benefit is the most used benefit.
 The fact of the matter is that you’re much more likely to need to see a doctor at a clinic, then you will need to be hospitalized.

 When people have outpatient coverage, they tend to use it as much as they can, which drives up your claims & also the price.

 You can see some price differences between inpatient-only & inpatient/outpatient plans

 Even on inpatient-only plans, you still have some outpatient benefits, but usually only if it’s related to a hospitalization or a pre-authorized outpatient surgery.

 The biggest risk you’d face is getting diagnosed with a chronic condition, which required on-going expensive outpatient treatments.

 6. Local Health Insurance Plans

 If international providers are out of your budget range, then you can look into local insurance providers as an option.
-While there are some deficiencies compared to international plans, there are still some good options & at much lower rates.
+While their coverage maybe lower compared to international plans, there are still some good options and at much lower rates.